PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 16:48:53
+Last updated: 2024-04-07 16:49:25
-Random Quote: It's probably his...
-I've spent years, training my boys to swim the other way. - Barney Stinson
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar